-As an organisation, Harper Adams Students' Union prioritises academic representation as one of our core values.
-It is something that influences our discussions with the university, the decisions that we make, the behavior we champion,, and ultimately the information that we take to the university on your behalf.
+As an organisation, Harper Adams Students' Union priorities academic representation as one of our core values.
+It is something that influences our discussions with the university, and the decisions that we make, the behavior we champion of your behalf, and ultimately the information that we take the university on your behalf.
 Harper Adams Students' Union prides itself as a developing Students' Union and the collective voice for students at Harper Adams University.
-Founded on the principles of an 'education for all' through a practical nature, Harper Adams University opened in 1901.
-Formerly known as Harper Adams College, the institution began as a specialist provider of higher education for the agricultural and rural sector.
-The university now provides more than 50 undergraduate and postgraduate degree programs to students from over 30 countries and holds the status of Modern University of the Year.
+Founded on the principles of an education for all through a practical nature, Harper Adams University opened in 1901 as Harper Adams College as a specialist provider of higher education for the agricultural and rural sector.
+The university now provides more than 50 foundation, undergraduate and postgraduate degree programs to students from over 30 countries and holds the status as the best modern university.

 This report focuses on the issues faced by students at Harper Adams due to the global pandemic of the Coronavirus (2020).
-The move to online teaching in term three of the 2019/20 academic year was an unprecedented move for the University.
-This forced a quick response to ensure teaching excellence was maintained whilst complying with the UK governments enforced lockdown throughout the United Kingdom and HEI.

-This report sets out a series of recommendations in the hope that we can better support students from all backgrounds keeping in line with the spirit of our founders.
-We are aware of our own shortcomings, particularly a lack of historical academic engagement from the students' union in the past.
+The move to online teaching in for term 3 of the 2019/2020 academic year was a unprecedent move for the University, and its staff which forced a quick response to ensure teaching excellence was maintained whilst complying to the UK governments enforced lockdown of the United Kingdom and HEI.
+This report sets out a series of recommendations in the hope that we can better support all students from all backgrounds in keeping with the spirit of our founders.
+We are aware for our own shortcomings, particularly lack of historical academic engagement from the students' union in the past.
 We are concerned that we may not have supported students as much as we could.
-We hope that this report and the recommendations proposed will change the way that we, and the University, function and will help to make the academic experience of our students in the 2020/21 academic year an enjoyable one.
-Whilst this report will not fix everything, it is the first step in the right direction.
-We will continue to prioritise engaging education and academic representation for all Harper Adams University students for many more years to come.
+We hope that this report and the recommendations proposed will change the way that we, and the University, function and will help to make the academic experience of our students in 2020/21 an enjoyable one.
+While it will not be able to fix everything - is the first step in the right direction.
+We will continue to prioritize engaging education and academic representation for all of Harper Adams University students for many more years to come.

-Thanks to all those that have engaged in creating this report and we, the Students' Union.
-Thanks to all those that have engaged in creating this report, and we hope it enables further engagement and collaborative work in the future.
+We hope that the engagement that has begun through this research, and indeed this paper itself, is a sign of things to come in our work here at Harper Adams.
+Thanks to all those that have engaged in creating this, and we hope it enables more to engagement and collaborative work in the future.